dashingsoft/pyarmor/docs/reference/errors.rst

   Pyarmor need query harddisk serial number or mac address, if it could not get hardware information, it complains of this.

-* Operation did not complete successfully because the file contains a virus or is potentially unwanted software question

-  Pyarmor uses some technics which let anti-virtus tools makes wrong decision.

-  It's out of my control, the solutions what I thought of

-  1. First mark pytransform3.pyd and pyarmor_runtime_xxxxx.pyd is safe in any path in Windows Defender
-  2. Check documentation of Windows Defender
-  3. Ask question in MSDN

 * unknown license type OLD

   You purchase old license for Pyarmor 7.x, here are :doc:`the latest licenses